• Skip to primary navigation

 Instructions

-• Mix well and saute it in a nonstick pan with a tsp of oil till the onions turn soft and the masalas raw smell leaves, it will take just 5mins.
+• Mix well and sauté it in a nonstick pan with a teaspoon of oil till the onions turn soft and the masalas raw smell leaves, it will take just 5 minutes.
 Switch off and cool down.

-• Serve the cutlets hot with tomato sauce.
+• Always serve cutlets hot with tomato sauce!

 Notes